Tomaszbrauntsch/quant-matchup-generator/README.md

 # Quantum Matchup Generator
 ## Description
 With the power of random number generation in quantum computing, we can use it to create tournament matchup generator
-## How does it work?
-The distance sensor waits until the nearest object in front of you is 6 ft or less, then sends a signal to the pi to play a random audio clip through the speaker
 ## Setting up
 1. Download and upload the jupyter notebook into IBM Quantum Experience
 ## How to use